UofT-DSI/python/05-assignments/README.md

 | 35% | Assignment 1 | Due on **Saturday December 10 at 11:59pm** |
 | 35% | Assignment 2 | Due on **Saturday December 17 at 11:59pm** |
 | 20% | Assignment 3 | Due on **Monday December 19 at 11:59pm** |

+## Submission Instructions:

+Please share your completed assignments with your Salaar (s.liaqat@mail.utoronto.ca).